frederic-perez/AmE-dictionary/data/dictionary.md

 __dole__ _n_
 __dolirometer__
 __dollhouse__
-__dollop__ _n_ :six::dart: (dollops) A dollop is a small, indefinite amount of something.
+__dollop__ _n_ :seven::dart: (dollops) A dollop is a small, indefinite amount of something.
 People often ask for dollops of food.
 English has many words for amounts of something that aren’t exact.
 For example, a load is a lot of something, but a dollop is a little.
 If you’re watching your weight, you may only want a dollop of dressing on your salad.
 Most people use a dollop of shampoo when washing their hair.
 You can’t measure a dollop, but it’s should be a fairly small amount.
-If you use a whole bottle of ketchup, that’s far more than a dollop. _An extra dollop of drama._
+If you use a whole bottle of ketchup, that’s far more than a dollop. _A dollop of caviar._ _An extra dollop of drama._
 __dolphin kick__ _n_
 __dolt__ _n_ :two: A stupid person; a dunce.
 __dome__ _n_